tommasorigon/logisticVB/vb_logistic_tutorial.md

 ![](https://raw.githubusercontent.com/tommasorigon/logisticVB/master/img/CAVI_vs_SVI.png)

-As apparent from the plot above, both the CAVI and the SVI nicely converge to the true values `(1,1)` as the sample size increases.
-As one would expect, the posterior variability decreases as more data are collected.
+As is clear from the above figure, although SVI relies on noisy gradients, the final approximations are similar to the optimal solutions produced by CAVI.
+Moreover, these approximate posteriors increasingly shrinks around the true coefficients as `n`, thus supporting Corollary 1 in the paper, while also highlighting how the entire approximated posterior, and not only its expectation, concentrates around the truth.
 However, especially for large sample sizes, there might be some differences between the CAVI and the SVI algorithm.